-a bunch of people standing outside a large buildingThe University of Alabama IRES Site: Fractional-Order Circuits and Systems Research Collaboration with EU COST Action, is a collaborative research experience between the Department of Electrical and Computer Engineering at the University of Alabama and the Faculty of Electrical Engineering and Communication at Brno University of Technology in the Czech Republic.
-This program spans up to 12 weeks during the summer semester to immerse 6 students from UA in research focused on designing, simulating, and fabricating analog circuits at the Brno University of Technology (under the mentorship of Dr. Freeborn and faculty in Brno).
-Students from electrical engineering, computer engineering, musical audio engineering, computer science, and physics are encouraged to apply.
+a bunch of people standing outside a large buildingThe University of Alabama (UA) IRES program Design and Characterization of Fractional-Order Microelectronic Circuits and Devices in Czechia, is a collaborative research experience between the Department of Electrical and Computer Engineering at UA and the the UA and the Faculty of Electrical Engineering and Communication at the Brno University of Technology (BUT) in Czechia (Czech Republic).
+This program spans up to 12 weeks during the summer semester to immerse 6 students from UA in research on fractional-order circuits and systems at BUT (under the mentorship of Dr. Freeborn and faculty in Brno).
+Students from electrical engineering and computer engineering are encouraged to apply.

 Important Dates: